nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-signoff-Sorting.md

 The actuator chosen has a force rating of 19.2 N which is more than enough for this application.
 Other noteable specs include a stroke length of $2 \ in$ and a speed of $1.97 \  \frac{in}{s} $.
 These meet the constraints mentioned above.

+Edit this part:
+The pusher has a period to start and end pushing the desired object.
+The pusher senses the desired object to start pushing using color sensor and Arduino.
+After the pusher senses the desired object the pusher going to up with a force (0.2332 N) to push the desired object.
+The maximum speed is 3.3 in/s and the full length is 2 in.

 $\ $